Keysign-Wallet/tnb-supply/README.md

-#### This will generate a close a possible report for who has how many tokens.
+#### This will generate a close as possible report for who has how many tokens.

 ### How to use this analysis
 Install all dependencies by `pip install -r requirements.txt`